nleiva/xrgrpc/README.md

 ## Usage

 This is not definitive, will change as we go.
-Router config parameters are defined in [router.conf](router.conf).
+Router config parameters are defined in [config.json](config.json).

 - Clear text